ultralytics/ultralytics/docs/yolov5/train_custom_data.md

 YOLOv5 models must be trained on labelled data in order to learn classes of objects in that data.
 There are two options for creating your dataset before you start training:

 <details markdown>
-<summary>Use Roboflow to manage your dataset in YOLO format</summary>
+<summary>Use <a href="https://universe.roboflow.com/?ref=ultralytics">Roboflow</a> to create your dataset in YOLO format</summary>

 ### 1.1 Collect Images

 Your model will learn by example.
 Training on images similar to the ones it will see in the wild is of the utmost importance.
 Ideally, you will collect a wide variety of images from the same configuration (camera, angle, lighting, etc.) as you will ultimately deploy your project.

-If this is not possible, you can start from [a public dataset](https://universe.roboflow.com/?ref=ultralytics) to train your initial model and then [sample images from the wild during inference](https://blog.roboflow.com/computer-vision-active-learning-tips/?ref=ultralytics) to improve your dataset and model iteratively.
+If this is not possible, you can start from <a><>https://universe.roboflow.com/?ref=ultralytics) to train your initial model and then [sample images from the wild during inference](https://blog.roboflow.com/computer-vision-active-learning-tips/?ref=ultralytics) to improve your dataset and model iteratively.

 ### 1.2 Create Labels